Why Chewing Is Good For Your Pet & How To Pick The Right Chews!

 Fishbones - raw or air-dried (not sun dried) - are perfectly safe to feed to a healthy dog or cat.
 If you are not sure how your pet would do, start with small quantities - break the dried fish in small pieces and work your way to trying a raw frozen small fish after a while!

-Here’s a short video showing what the bones inside a dehydrated whole fish are like – easily breakable and safe for your pet.
+Try our Variety of Salmon or Mahi Mahi Chews , whole Fish or - easily breakable and safe for your pet.
 Though we’d recommend monitoring your furry ones when they’re trying something new to make sure they’re doing well with it.

 When your pet chews a recreational bone there can be shards or bigger pieces breaking off when they are at it eagerly - these should be taken away and disposed of to prevent any issues when swallowed whole.